deepfates/notebook/content/brain/homepage design.md

 My new homepage is at [deepfates.com](https://deepfates.com).
 It's built with Gatsby, the React-based static site generator I like to use.

 ## Engineering

-There's a plugin called gatsby-theme-brain that converts Obsidian-style [[double brackets]] into bidirectional links between pages.
-This is used
+- There's a plugin called gatsby-theme-brain that converts Obsidian-style [[double brackets]] into bidirectional links between pages.
+This is used to build the "Linked references" component in each notebook page.

+## Design
-A grotesk font, like the Operating Manual for Spaceship Earth, for headers.
+- A grotesk font, like the Operating Manual for Spaceship Earth, for headers.
- - Open source Manrope?
+ - Open source Manrope